MTG/compIAM/docs/source/basic_usage.rst

 .. tip::
     When listing available tools using the ``list_tools()`` functions, some will appear with a "*" at the end.
 That is meant to indicate that such tools have pre-trained models available, which may be loaded using the wrapper ``compiam.load_model()``.

+Model weights are large in size and therefore, not included in the library from v0.2.1 on.
+We have included a ``.download_model()`` function to all ML/DL models that require pre-trained weights, so that the user can download them on demand.
+This function is automatically run when invoking the model through the ``compiam.load_model()`` wrapper.
+The model weights are then stored in the corresponding default folder ``./compiam/model/``.
+If the model is already downloaded, the function will not download it again.